-Lima also has a good offer of reasonably prices accommodation, as well as luxurious and business hotels.
+The Peruvian capital also has a good offer of reasonably prices accommodation, as well as luxurious and business hotels.

 Best Months to Visit Lima, Peru

 Lima has one of the most pleasant and stable climates in South America.
 Lima’s climate falls into the mild desert climate denomination, with little rainfall.
 The influence of the Pacific Ocean helps to maintain the climate in Lima mild.
-It is rarely too cold or too hot in Lima, however the weather is slightly cooler between June to September.
+It is rarely too cold or too hot in city, however the weather is slightly cooler between June to September.